-Promoting Safe and Stable Families Program, Title IV-B Subpart 2 program base discretionary formula grant funds (tribes eligible for 3% allocation from total amount) FY 2022 FY 2023 President's FY FY 2025 Enacted Enacted 2024 Request Recommended Total \$83.0 million \$87.0 million \$106 million \$120 million Tribal Set- Aside (estimated) \$2.5 million \$2.6 million \$3.2 million \$3.6 million
+Promoting Safe and Stable Families, Title IV-B Subpart 2 program base discretionary formula grant funds (tribes eligible for 3% allocation from total amount) FY 2023 FY 2024 President's FY FY 2026 Enacted Continuing 2025 Request Recommended Resolution Total \$87 million \$87 million \$77 million \$120 million Tribal Set- \$2.6 million \$2.6 million \$2.3 million \$3.6 million (estimated)

-The Promoting Safe and Stable Families Program provides funds to tribes for coordinated child welfare services that include family preservation, family support, family reunification, and adoption support services.
-This program has a mandatory capped entitlement appropriation as well as a discretionary appropriation.
+The MaryLee Allen Promoting Safe and Stable Families Program (PSSF) provides funds to tribes for coordinated child welfare services that include family preservation, family support, family reunification, and adoption support services.
+PSSF has a mandatory capped entitlement appropriation as well as a discretionary appropriation.
 The discretionary program currently includes the following grant programs:

-- Base formula grants for states and tribes - Regional Partnership Grants (an extension of the mandatory program) - Court Improvement grants (an extension of the mandatory program) - Kinship Navigator Grants to increase support for kinship resource families - Support for the Title IV-E Prevention Services Clearinghouse - Development of electronic systems for Interstate Compact on Placement of Children
+- Base formula grants for states and tribes - Regional Partnership Grants (an extension of the mandatory program) - Court Improvement Program grants (an extension of the mandatory program) - Kinship Navigator Grants to increase support for kinship resource families - Support for the Title IV-E Prevention Services Clearinghouse

 There is a 3% set-aside for tribes under both the mandatory and discretionary formula grant programs.
-However, tribes are not eligible for all individual grant programs under the mandatory and discretionary categories, such as the electronic systems for Interstate Compact on Placement of Children grants.
+However, tribes are not eligible for all individual grant programs under the mandatory and discretionary categories.
 All tribes with approved plans are eligible for a portion of the set-aside that is equal to the proportion of their member children compared to the total number of member children for all tribes with approved plans.
 Based on this formula, tribes who would qualify for less than \$10,000 are not eligible to receive any funding.
 This means that many tribes, typically those tribes who are most in need, cannot access it because the overall appropriation is currently too low.
-Funding of at least \$20 million per year under the combined mandatory and discretionary set-asides for tribes is needed for all tribal governments to be eligible to receive grants of at least \$25,000.
+An increase of at least \$20 million total in the tribal set-asides in the discretionary and mandatory funding would be needed for every tribe to be eligible to receive Title IV-B, Subpart 2 funding.

-A recent national assessment of tribal child welfare programs found that these programs are "deeply committed to keeping children with their families and in their tribal communities, as well as maintaining cultural connections."17 This is in stark contrast with state child welfare systems where Al/AN children are three times more likely to be removed from their homes-as opposed to receiving family preservation services-than their non-Native counterparts.18 Tribes are providing intensive family preservation and family reunification services in spite of inadequate funding and insufficient staffing, which is putting incredible strain on individual workers and programs.19
+A national assessment of tribal child welfare programs found that these programs are "deeply committed to keeping children with their families and in their tribal communities, as well as maintaining cultural connections."
+This is in stark contrast with state child welfare systems where Al/AN children are three times more likely to be removed from their homes-as opposed to receiving family preservation services-than their non-Native counterparts.
+Tribes are providing intensive family preservation and family reunification services in spite of inadequate funding and insufficient staffing, which is putting incredible strain on individual workers and programs.
+17